 The EDGE method is one of the most important teaching methods to know, not only for leadership in Scouting but also for teaching anything in life.
 From simple tasks like tying a knot, to more intensive tasks like tying a splint for a broken arm, the EDGE method is a surefire teaching process that’ll help your fellow scouts to learn quickly and thoroughly!

-You’re might be wondering what the EDGE method actually is, As described in the Scouts BSA handbook, the EDGE method is a 4-step teaching technique that involves:
+So, what exactly is the EDGE method?
+As described in the Scouts BSA handbook, the EDGE method is a 4-step teaching technique that involves:

 - E: Explaining the task